 So how does this magic actually work?
 What's happening behind the scenes when your keyboard seems to read your mind?

-The core technology powering modern text prediction is neural networks—specifically, a type of AI called recurrent neural networks (RNNs) and their more advanced cousins, transformers.
+The core technology powering modern text prediction in 2026 is neural networks and transformer models—specifically, advanced architectures similar to those behind ChatGPT, but optimized to run blazingly fast on your phone.
 These systems analyze sequences of words to predict what might come next, similar to how your brain anticipates the end of a familiar sentence.
+What's revolutionary is that these models now run entirely on-device, protecting your privacy while delivering near-instant predictions.

 Here's a simplified explanation of the process:

-"What's fascinating is that these systems don't just learn vocabulary—they learn context," explains Dr. Marcus Wei, AI researcher at Stanford.
-"They understand that after 'Happy' and 'Birthday' should come 'to' and then possibly a name.
-And if you frequently wish happy birthday to specific people, it'll learn those names too."
+"What's fascinating about 2026's AI keyboards is that they don't just learn vocabulary—they learn intent and relationships," explains Dr. Marcus Wei, AI researcher at Stanford.
+"These systems understand that after 'Happy' and 'Birthday' should come 'to' and then possibly a name.
+But they also recognize if you're texting your mom versus your coworker, and they'll adjust the tone automatically.
+That's a quantum leap from where we were even a year ago."

-The most advanced AI keyboards now incorporate elements from large language models (LLMs) similar to those powering ChatGPT, but optimized to run efficiently on mobile devices.
-This allows for more nuanced understanding of context and intent.
+The most advanced AI keyboards in 2026 incorporate powerful large language models (LLMs) similar to those powering ChatGPT, but optimized to run efficiently on mobile devices without draining your battery.
+This breakthrough allows for genuinely nuanced understanding of context, intent, and even emotional undertones in your writing.

 A crucial difference from older systems is that modern keyboards don't just look at the last word typed—they consider the entire sentence or even conversation.
 This contextual awareness is why they can often predict entire phrases accurately.